Do I need to order one book for each child?

 Do I have to purchase the books that go along with the teacher’s guides?

 No. The majority of our customers rely on the library for their books, though some prefer the convenience of owning the books.
 That said- most of our customers DO eventually choose to purchase many of the books we’ve chosen because they’re such wonderful, heartwarming, unforgettable stories.
 They want to treasure them and someday pass them on to grandchildren.

 Can my 2 or 3-year-old join in with the older children?

-Yes, of course they can.
-But you’ll find that Before FIAR is aimed directly at their learning readiness needs and provides a very special 10-20 minutes each day that’s “their time” just like big brother and big sister.
+Yes, of course, they can.
+But you’ll find that Before FIAR and is aimed directly at their learning readiness needs and provides a very special 10-20 minutes each day that’s “their time” just like big brother and big sister.

 Is this a Christian curriculum?

 We are Christians and so you’ll find that the stories we’ve chosen and the academic lessons suggested in the teacher’s manuals come from a Christian worldview.
 But you won’t find specific Bible teaching UNLESS you purchase the FIAR Christian Character and Bible Study Supplement that goes ALONG with the stories you will be reading.
 There you will find more than 500 specific Bible stories and principles that are illustrated in the stories themselves.